s2ward/tibia/README.md

 ![addhotkey](https://user-images.githubusercontent.com/25346191/230851330-89ad7a76-6e0f-4ef3-a9fc-898bac5c3e57.gif)

 Congratulations.
-You now have a never-before and completely legal edge in finding completely new mysteries.
+You now have a never-before done and completely legal new edge in finding unheard of new mysteries.

 #### Is this legal?